SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond. | |||||||||||||

 a motionless mast, this is not a replacement for a thorough close up inspection

-that usually requires a magnifying glass.
+for a microscopic crack that usually requires a magnifying glass.
 The advantage of leaving

 your mast standing is that it is generally protected from physical